davidpallmann/hashnode-backups/cl5zf8pox05ovz7nvcc6ce6g0.md

 1. In a browser, sign in to the AWS management console.

-2. At top right, set the region you want to work.
+2. At top right, set the region you want to work in.
 Choose a region that [supports App Runner](https://docs.aws.amazon.com/general/latest/gr/apprunner.html) and [DynamoDB](https://docs.aws.amazon.com/general/latest/gr/ddb.html).
 We're using us-east-1 (N. Virginia).

 2. Navigate to **Amazon DynamoDB** and click **Create table**: